 When you check-in you will be provided with a key card for your room.
-Most bedroom doors lock automatically when they close (to provide extra security for your belongings), so it is important to keep your key on you at all times.
 Students are expected to look after their keys, attending lockouts is a waste of time and resources.

 If you do lock yourself out a member of the A2Dominion reception team will be able to let you back in.
-If you lose your keys and your on-site team are unavailable, call customer services on 0800 432 0077.
+If you lose your keys and your on-site team are unavailable, call the duty warden on 07880 700 264.